Module Lwt

 explicit associative maps for them.

-``'a key
+type``'a key

 Keys into the implicit callback argument map, for implicit arguments of

-type 'a option
+type 'a option.

 The keys are abstract, but they are basically integers that are all distinct from each other.

-See Lwt.with_value
+See Lwt.with_value.

 Creates a fresh implicit callback argument key.